zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-viewmodel.md

 Private members of the blade `ViewModel` are properties whose name starts with an underscore.
 The proxied observable layer does not transfer private members to the shell iFrame.
 For example, the `EntityView` object named `_view` is not directly used in the rendering of the blade, therefore it does not appear in the blade template, nor is it proxied to the shell iFrame.

-**NOTE**: Incorrect selection of the data that is to be proxied to the shell can greatly reduce the performance of the blade.
+**NOTE**: Incorrect selection of the data that is to be proxied to the Shell can greatly reduce the performance of the blade.

-The template for this blade is in the following example.
+The template for this blade is located at `<dir>\Client\Blades\ViewModelInitExample\Templates\Template.html`  .
+It is also in the following example.

 {"gitdown": "include-section", "file":"../Samples/InternalSamplesExtension/Extension/Client/Blades/ViewModelInitExample/Templates/Template.html", "section": "bladeViewModel#template"}

 The following methods are associated with the blade `ViewModel`.

 * [#The-blade-constructor](#the-blade-constructor)